How to plan the perfect road trip in Bulgaria

 The Melnik region is widely known for its wines.
 There are vines specific to the region, which makes the wine very different from the other varieties with aromas from the mountains.
 To taste the Bulgarian wine, we decided to visit Villa Melnik, one of the biggest vineyards in the country.
 The award-winning domain gives tours and tastings for the wine lovers.

 Plovdiv is the second biggest city in Bulgaria and it is very different from Sofia.
 The vibe is very artsy and laid-back.
 Kappana “The trap” neighbourhood is very lively at night with all the restaurants and bars.
+This was definitely one of my preferred stops in the trip.
+The city is full of street art and has plenty of things to do!
+In 2019, Plovidv was named European City of Culture.

 For a complete list of things to do in the city and its region, check my post about Plovdiv.